 As if you need ten reasons to travel to Sri Lanka!
 Sri Lanka, the Resplendent Isle, the Pearl of the Orient.
 Splendid temples, ancient ruins, welcoming people and flavourful food are all to be found within this small country.
 Search for elephants, leopards and water buffaloes, walk among tea plantations and waterfalls to rainforest-covered peaks and take a spectacular train ride through the highlands.
 Top it all off with some time on the dazzlingly white and often untrod beaches.

-Here are ten reasons why you want to travel to Sri Lanka now.
+Here are the top ten reasons why you should travel to Sri Lanka.

 1. Glorious food Cultures as varied as Dutch, Portuguese, South Indian, Malay, Arab and British influenced Sri Lankan cuisine resulting in a long list of tasty choices.
 Kotthu rotti, curries, vadai (deep fried snacks) and fresh seafood are but some of the highlights.